Hegel, Part 10a

-Our own method, following Paulo Freire, is to have dialogue involving two or more people, centred on a “codification’, which is an artefact (text or image), conforms to the structure of a “Collaborative Project”.
+Our own method, following Paulo Freire, is to have dialogue involving two or more people, centred on a “codification’, which is an artefact (text or image).
+This conforms to the structure of a “Collaborative Project”.

 What is the living communism of today?
-This is the question that is being answered, intentionally or otherwise, by Andy Blunden’s writings quoted here.
+This is the question that is being answered by Andy Blunden’s writings sampled here.